-The children will spend time both in a 50 square-metre yurts, as well as in an indoor space in the main cascina.
-The yurt is being constructed entirely of natural and non-toxic materials, thanks to Lucie’s biological building experience and knowledge.
-The yurt will have a wood stove for heating, and compost toilet and sink attached.
-There will be electricity and running water in the yurt.
-The children will also spend time in the large second floor space in the cascina that has one big open floor plan with a long shared table for the time they will spend indoors on academics.
+The children spend time both in one of the three 50 square-metre yurts, as well as in an indoor space in the main cascina.
+The yurts are constructed entirely of natural and non-toxic materials, thanks to Lucie’s biological building experience and knowledge.
+The yurts have a wood stove for heating, and a sperate wooden structure which houses two bathrooms and a sink.
+The yurts all have electricity and lots of natural light both from the doors and windows as well as the cupola.
+The children also spend time in the large second floor space in the cascina that has one big open floor plan with a long shared table for the time they will spend indoors on academics.

 There is a full kitchen and large bathroom in the indoor classroom for cooking lessons, lunch time and snack time.
 The only internet will be in this indoor space which will be used only at the discretion of the teachers.